LizethLino/lwl-IT265-002/docs/game-treatment.md

 <!--
 Describe the art direction, including color schemes, animation style, and UI elements.
 -->
+Art direction should allow UI to be duller and monochrome colors so that the grid pops in comparison.
+The UI could be made to look sketchy to match my character designs.

 ### Sound Design
 <!--
 Explain the role of music, sound effects, and audio feedback in enhancing immersion.
 -->
+Sound design should be tense and echoey.
+Imagine the backgroud music to bethe sort of thing you'd here in a dark cave.
+Attacking cards and clicking buttons should have unique sounds.
+Each character should have voice lines that play during their attacks and use of special ability.
+Field special abilities should have

 ---